 At Fir Tree we focus on 3 main areas: fluency, reasoning and problem solving; working with a variety of representations of number, so that children become confident and efficient when working with number.
 Children are taught the language skills necessary to explain their mathematical understanding and become efficient problem solvers; developing the characteristics to tackle investigations and the confidence to pursue their own lines of enquiry.

-At Fir Tree the class will be working together on the same area of maths, whilst at the same time addressing the need for all pupils to master the curriculum and for some to gain greater depth of proficiency and understanding.
+A typical lesson will see the class working together on the same area of maths, whilst at the same time addressing the need for all pupils to master the curriculum and for some to gain greater depth of proficiency and understanding.
+Lessons are planned to provide a conceptual journey through the mathematics, engaging pupils in reasoning and the development of mathematical thinking.
+Support is determined through questioning throughout the lesson to ensure secure understanding based on the needs of the child.
 Challenge is provided by going deeper rather than accelerating into new mathematical content.
-Teaching is focussed, rigorous and thorough, to ensure that learning is sufficiently embedded and sustainable over time.
-Lessons are planned to provide a conceptual journey through the mathematics, engaging pupils in reasoning and the development of mathematical thinking.
+Teaching is focused, rigorous and thorough, to ensure that learning is sufficiently embedded and sustainable over time.

 The link below takes you to an excellent mathematical glossary where children can look up different vocabulary, whilst having a go at activities to reinforce understanding: